artlov/docker-telegraf-influxdb-grafana/README.md

 The main points of this image are:

-* Persistence is supported via mounting volumes to a Docker container
+* Persistence is supported via mounting volumes to a Docker container.
-* Grafana will store its data in SQLite files instead of a MySQL table on the container, so MySQL is not installed
+* Grafana will store its data in SQLite files instead of a MySQL table on the container, so MySQL is not installed.
-* Added snmp packages and Synology NAS MIBS
+* Added snmp packages and Synology NAS MIBS.

 ## Versions